 The required torque for the leg drive output is 1.5 N m and for the wheel output 0.5 N m.
-This ensures a safe uprighting after impact on Phobos even under difficult circumstances.
-Since the torque sensor was designed with a measurement range of ± 2 N m but an overload range of ± 7 N m, it has to be equipped with an overload protection to not damage the strain gauges.
-There are four pins for this purpose, that engage between 1.5 N m and 2.5 N m, where the exact values depend on the manufacturing tolerances.
-The pins are fit bolts with a corresponding oversized hole on the inner ring of the torque sensor.
-When the inner ring of the sensor, highlighted in red in Figure 16, is deformed, the bolt can move in the oversized hole, but engages when the deformation becomes to big.
-The oversize diameter value was determined with test and is set to 0.2 mm in the current configuration.
+This ensures a save uprighting after impact on Phobos even under difficult circumstances.
+Since the torque sensor was designed with a measurement range of $\pm 2 \text{ N}$ m but an overload range of $\pm 7 \text{ N}$ m, it has to be equipped with an overload protection to not damage the strain gauges.
+There are four pins for this purpose, that engage between 1.5 N m and 2.5 N m.
+The exact values depend on the manufacturing tolerances.
+They are designed as fit bolt with a corresponding oversized whole on the inner ring of the